-Over the past few decades, technological developments resulted in the accumulation of large genomic data even within a single experiment.
+Over the past few decades, technological developments has resulted in the accumulation of large genomic data even within a single experiment.
 The analysis of these data has led to many novel discoveries and medical applications.
-For this reason, the majority of the biotechnology and pharmaceutical companies today, as well as many labs in academia, include experts in such biological data analysis that is emerging from these technologies.
+For this reason, the majority of the biotechnology and pharmaceutical companies today, as well as many labs in academia, include experts in analysis of the biological data that is emerging from these technologies.
 These experts have domain expertise in subfields of genomics such as cancer genomics, statistical genetics, protein structure prediction, computational medicine, metagenomics, and others.

 In order to achieve this goal, we structure CGSI in a very non-typical way, resulting in its own unique culture.
-Specifically, CGSI is a fusion of a summer school and a regular conference.
-It has the characteristics of a conference since it brings together hundreds of researchers and trainees over a period of a month, and the researchers showcase their latest research.
-On the other hand, it has the characteristics of a summer school since it is a month long program that involves a combination of tutorial (broader talks that include overview of the field) and research talks, and the talks are long enough to allow for in-depth discussion.
+Specifically, CGSI is a fusion of a summer school and a scientific conference.
+It has the characteristics of a conference since it brings together over a hundred researchers and trainees who showcase their latest research.
+On the other hand, it has the characteristics of a summer school since it is a month-long program that involves a combination of tutorials (broader talks that include an overview of the field) and research talks, which lead to in-depth discussion during breaks.
 Importantly, in CGSI we emphasize the need for interaction between participants; we offer “icebreakers" and other social activities, including an opening retreat in the mountains, a picnic at the beach, and sports activities that involve both the faculty and the trainees.
-It is a very informal setting with long coffee breaks that allow for ample discussions.
+It is an informal setting with long coffee breaks that allow for ample discussions.